christianbundy/drewdevault.com/content/blog/The-potential-of-federation.md

 **Federation** is an idea which takes a swing at all of these problems.

 To understand the software metaphor of federation, let's review what it means to the rest of the world.
-Consider our the most well-known federation: the United Federation of Planets.
+Consider the most well-known federation: the United Federation of Planets.

 ![The flag of the United Federation of Planets](https://l.sr.ht/VydT.svg)